Podilsk Raion

 In the 2001 census, 14.8 percent of its population declared to be native Moldovan-speakers.

-On 21 May 2016, Verkhovna Rada adopted decision to rename Kotovsk Raion to Podilsk Raion and Kotovsk to Podilsk according to the law prohibiting names of Communist origin.
+On 21 May 2016, the Verkhovna Rada adopted a decision to rename Kotovsk Raion to Podilsk Raion and Kotovsk to Podilsk according to the law prohibiting names of Communist origin.

 Administrative division

 Current

 After the reform in July 2020, the raion consisted of 12 hromadas: